Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Backstage Pass
 Upon arriving backstage, Moreau will tend to Laurent to make sure she's okay.
 She will chide him, claiming that she's "not a baby," and she can handle herself.
 If the player or party had helped rescue her, she would acknowledge that as well, and thank them warmly.
 If the player is alone, Moreau will comment on the their performance depending on how they did.
 Laurent will then whisper something in Moreau's ear, and a successful DC 15 Wisdom (Perception) check will reveal the words, "I have feeling about him/her."

-Moreau will tell the player or the party that what happened there is not normal.
+Moreau will inform the player or the party that what happened there is not normal.
+Most patrons in the Thirsty Deckhand

 # Appendix A